 Outside of simply thinking you are separate from your body, change comes when you take action.
 Start with how you talk about yourself, that shapes your identity.
 Think about all the “I am” statements you make and see how many you can edit to NOT influence your identity.
 As if you really are separate.

-I created a quick reference for you to screenshot, download, print, whatever you want to do with it.
+I created a quick reference for you to start your day with confidence.
 Click here to get it.

 Here’s a short example of body identifier language.